jameskilbynet/jkcoukblog/SPELL_CHECKER_UPDATE.md

 If needed, you can rollback by reverting these commits.
 The old version will continue to work (just slower).

 ## Technical Details

+### WordPress Content Context

+The spell checker now uses different API contexts for checking vs applying:

+**Checking (context=view):**
+- Fetches **published content only** (what visitors see)
+- Excludes draft changes and revision history
+- Prevents false positives from unpublished content

+**Applying (context=edit):**
+- Fetches **raw editable content** to make changes
+- Required to get the `raw` field for proper editing
+- Only used when corrections are approved

+This prevents the spell checker from flagging errors in:
+- Draft content you haven't published yet
+- Old revisions stored in WordPress
+- Content saved but not visible on the live site

 ### Why pyspellchecker?